lianetoolkit/liane-toolkit/README.md

 ## An Electoral Toolkit for Activist Campaigns

+**This version is under development and going through constant changes.
+For a stable version, checkout v0.1 tag.**

 Liane is a free software using [Meteor](https://meteor.com), [MongoDB](https://www.mongodb.com/), [React](https://reactjs.org/), [Redis](https://redis.io/) and the [Facebook API](https://developers.facebook.com/docs).

 > This project is under development.